News & Headlines

 Collectively, The Hunger Project has a lot of knowledge on this topic.
 We’ve hosted these data engagement sessions in sites across nine countries.
 In our experience, these three things make the biggest difference in engaging the community and increasing understanding:

 Visuals.
 Hearing the numbers isn’t always enough.
 Seeing a current figure compared to its target, understanding proportions through a pie chart, or watching poverty fall through a time series graph makes a big difference.
 We prepare data visualizations ahead of time—charts, graphs, and pictorial representations of statistics uncovered in the study.
 Depending on the facilities where the presentation will be held (i.e. indoors/outdoors, electricity available), hard or soft copies will be made.
-Though we’ve also learned that you can’t always rely on stable electricity so it’s best to have paper charts just in case!
+Though we’ve also learned that you can’t always rely on stable electricity so it’s best to have research paper topics charts just in case!

 - Interactive.
 For non-data geeks, numbers can get boring and repetitive.
 The example in the below photo shows what 80% looks like: two people are sitting out of the standing group.